Some tips for success:

 - a pinch of salt

-- Before making the meringue, draw four circles of 20-22 cm (9″) in diameter on parchment paper, Silpat or aluminum foil.
+- Before making the meringue, draw four circles 20-22 cm (9″) in diameter on parchment paper, Silpat, or aluminum foil.

 - Preheat oven to 200F or 100 C.

 - Put the egg whites in a large bowl with the salt and beat on medium speed until the whites form soft peaks and hold the lift (do not bend).
-Add sugar slowly while beating continuously at medium speed, then continue beating at high speed for about 8-10 minutes, until it looks silky and smooth, and then rubs between your fingers do not feel any sugar grain.
+Add sugar slowly while beating continuously at medium speed, then continue beating at high speed for about 8-10 minutes until it looks silky and smooth, and then rub between your fingers.
+You should not feel any sugar grains.

-- Put the frosting in a Ziploc bag or pastry bag with a round tip, if you use a bag cut one end of the bag leaving a gap of 1 cm.
-Draw, on previously cut paper circles, concentric circles from the outside in with the meringue.
+- Put the meringue in a Ziploc or pastry bag with a round tip.
+If you use a bag, cut one end of the bag, leaving a gap of 1 cm.
+Draw concentric circles from the outside with the meringue on previously cut paper circles.
 Smooth with a knife or leave so.
 You can also place the meringue by tablespoonfuls onto the circles and spread with a knife.

-- Bake for 1 hour and a half, the discs should feel dry to the touch but do not brown.
+- Bake for 1 hour and a half.
+The discs should feel dry to the touch but not brown.
 Allow cooling in the oven.
-Once cooled off, peel from the paper where they were baked and placed them on clean parchment paper and wrap with plastic wrap and kept for up to 2-3 days over the counter or use immediately and freeze the whole cake up to 2 hours before serving, my favorite alternative.
-The meringue is fragile, treat gently.
+Once cooled off, peel them from the paper where they were baked and place them on clean parchment paper and wrap them with plastic wrap and kept for up to 2-3 days over the counter or use immediately and freeze the whole cake up to 2 hours before serving, my favorite alternative.
+The meringue is fragile.
+Treat gently.